-In our capacity as Independent Auditor, we have undertaken a limited assurance engagement on a selection of social and environmental information (hereinafter the "Information") selected by your company (hereinafter the "Entity"), prepared in accordance with the Entity's procedures (hereinafter the "Guidelines"), and presented in the Sustainability Report for the year ended December 31th, 2024 (hereinafter the "Report") available on the Entity's corporate website.
-The conclusion expressed below relate solely to the Information and not to all the Information presented.
+In our capacity as Independent Auditor, we have undertaken a limited assurance engagement on a selection of social and environmental information1 its headquarters. (hereinafter the "Information") selected by your Responsibility of the Entity company (hereinafter the "Entity"), prepared in accordance with the Entity's procedures (hereinafter Management of the Entity is responsible for: the "Guidelines"), and presented in the Sustainability Report for the year ended December 31th, 2024 (hereinafter the "Report") available on the Entity's preparing the Information, corporate website2.
+The conclusion expressed below "Guidelines" as referred above, and relate solely to the Information and not to all the Information presented.